aws-samples/aws-cdk-managed-elkk/README.md

 -----
 ## Amazon Managed Streaming for Apache Kafka <a name="kafka"></a>

+The second stage in the ELKK deployment is to create the Amazon Managed Streaming for Apache Kafka cluster.
+An Amazon EC2 instance is created with the Apache Kafka client installed to interact with the Amazon MSK cluster.

 Use the AWS CDK to deploy an Amazon MSK Cluster into the VPC.

 ```bash
 # deploy the kafka stack